maedana/torudo/README.md

 - Contexts: `@context_name`
 - Unique IDs: `id:unique_identifier` (automatically added if missing)

+### Todo Sorting

+Todos are automatically sorted within each project column using the following priority:

+1. **Priority level**: (A) items first, then (B), then (C)
+2. **File line number**: Within the same priority level, todos maintain their original file order

+This ensures high-priority items are always visible at the top while preserving your intended ordering for items of the same priority.

+### Display Features

+**Dynamic Text Wrapping**: Todo titles and descriptions automatically wrap to multiple lines based on the terminal width.
+This ensures that long todo items are fully visible without truncation, making it easy to read comprehensive task descriptions.

+**Smart Height Calculation**: Each todo item's display height is calculated dynamically based on its content length, with a reasonable maximum to prevent excessive screen usage.

 ### Vim Integration

 If you have Neovim running with a socket, Torudo can automatically open todo detail files when navigating.
 Each todo item can have an associated markdown file in `$TODOTXT_DIR/todos/{id}.md`.